 If you choose to have joint replacement surgery, preparation begins weeks before the procedure to help recovery go as smoothly and quickly as possible.
 That may include losing weight.

-“One of the things I notice in patients, particularly those who have arthritis in the knees and hips, is that excess weight increases pain with weight-bearing activities,” says Dr. Kevin Jones, orthopedic surgeon and medical director of the Joint Replacement Program at Beaufort Memorial.
+“One of the things I notice in patients, particularly those who have arthritis in the knees and hips, is that excess weight increases pain with weight-bearing activities,” says Dr. Vandit Sardana, a board-certified, fellowship-trained orthopedic surgeon at Beaufort Memorial Orthopaedic Specialists.

 Losing weight helps counteract some of that, improving your pain levels, range of motion and quality of life before you set foot in the hospital.
 If you’re seeking a knee replacement, losing one pound of weight can alleviate four pounds of pressure off your knees.